A Joint Model and Data Driven Method for Distributed Estimation: Binary Quantization Scheme

 For the goal to minimize the estimation MSE in \eqref{minimize mmse 3}, the best estimator function for FC is designed as

-Similar to Remark \ref{Remark: optimization of G() 1}, when perfect information about the distributions of the desired parameter and observation noise is known, problem \eqref{minimize mmse 3} can be solved by calculus of variations under certain conditions \cite{6882252}.
-For practical scenarios that both the above distributions are unknown or only the noise distribution is available, a joint model and data driven method is proposed as shown in the next subsection.
+\begin{Remark} If perfect statistic knowledge on the distributions of the desired parameter and noise is available, problems \eqref{noise case: minimize mmse 3} and \eqref{minimize mmse 4} are variational problems of $G(\cdot)$ and $F(\cdot)$, which can be solved by calculus of variations under certain conditions \cite{6882252}.
+The non-closed-form solution of $G(\cdot)$ can also be obtained based on the parametric and data driven method with data samples generated from the respective distributions\cite{6174480}.
+Since perfect information about the distributions of the desired parameter and observation noise is difficult to be obtained in practical systems, it is more interesting to study the scenarios that both the above distributions are unknown or only the noise distribution is known.
+Thus, a joint model and data driven method is proposed as shown in the next subsection. \end{Remark}